yildiztugba/word-list/.github/PULL_REQUEST_TEMPLATE/code-review.md

 - [ ] the DOM _is not_ be modified
 - [ ] handlers are imported and used as callbacks to event listeners
 - [ ] no other functions are imported or used
+- [ ] the file name makes sense for the listener

 </details>
 <details>